eputnam77/MarkReview/docs/troubleshooting.md

 ## Edits not persisted

 Keyboard shortcuts only modify the live page.
 Run the `markreview` CLI on your Markdown files and restart the dev server to see the changes.

+## Installation errors

+The error `packages/mkdocs-markreview is not a valid editable requirement` usually means you ran the install command outside the repository root.